 (This was apparently Trump misreading the teleprompter and then ad-libbing, because it was all wrong.)

 Within minutes after the speech was over, it became clear that not only had Trump misstated his own plan, but that the entire idea — particularly the U.K. exemption — makes no sense whatsoever.
-Apparently had not consulted with European allies or affected industries.
+He apparently had not consulted with European allies or affected industries.